Helpline 1800 18 7263

 Sometimes people feel they’re being ‘manipulated’ by the person with a mental illness.
 The person may tell untrue stories to one person about mistreatment by other relatives or friends, or may play on existing weaknesses so that people turn against each other.
 They may stir up conﬂict between family and health professionals.

-This behaviour may be caused by delusions.
+There are several reasons why a person might do this.
+For example, this behaviour may be caused by delusions.
 It may be an unconscious way of gaining control over a seemingly chaotic world.
-But it can be harmful to everyone, including the person with the illness.
+It might be that they struggle to communicate what they want in a helpful way.
+It may be a way of managing strong feelings of anger or resentment.
+But it can be harmful to everyone, including the person with the mental health issue.

 How do you handle this:

 Aggressive or violent behaviour is absolutely unacceptable, and the personal safety of you and everyone else in the family is paramount.
 Violent or aggressive behaviour can be caused by:

 Report actual or threatened violence to the health professionals and, if necessary, call the police on 000.
 It’s important that the person gets help quickly and that no one is at risk.